ebzzry/ebzzry.github.io/src/en/reflections.md

 - Never own a fire extinguisher if you’re afraid of putting out fire when the time comes that you need to.<br>

+- If it is not a matter of life and death, then what is it a matter of?<br>